-Among the 100+ new features in iOS 10 is the ability to have your iPhone announce who’s calling when receiving a phone call.
+Among the 100+ new features in iOS 10 came the ability to have your iPhone announce who’s calling when receiving a phone call.
 Based on the caller ID, your iPhone will vocalize the name of the caller, or tell you it’s an unknown caller in case the number isn’t in your contacts.

 This is a nice little addition that can actually be configured in the Settings.